daisygunn/grow-restaurant/README.md

 1. As a user I can intuitively navigate through the site so that I can view desired content.
 2. As a user I can get key information about the restaurant from the landing page so that I can spend less time having to search for information.
 3. As an admin user I can log in so that I can access the site's backend.
-4. As a admin user I can approve or reject any reservation requests so that I can manage the restaurant's bookings efficiently.
+4. As an admin user I can approve or reject any reservation requests so that I can manage the restaurant's bookings efficiently.
 5. As an admin user I can sign in to add & remove items from the current menus so that I can make sure the website is up to date and accurately reflects what is being served in the restaurant.
 6. As an admin user I can create, remove, update or delete food & drinks items from the database so that I can ensure items are accurate and able to be added to the menu on the website.
-7. As a user I can register or login so that I can manage my booking requests.
+7. As a user I can register or log in so that I can manage my booking requests.
 8. As a user I can easily see if I'm logged in or not so that I can choose to log in or log out depending on what I'm doing.
 9. As a user I can am prompted to register for an account so that I can create an account and receive the benefits from having a profile.
 10. As a user I can log in so that I can auto-populate forms with my information on the site.
-11. As a user I can view the food & drinks menu's seperately so that I can easily find the information I'm looking for.
+11. As a user I can view the food & drinks menu's separately so that I can easily find the information I'm looking for.
 12. As a user I can easily find all of the relevant information about the menu items so that I can make informed decisions.
 13. As a user I can submit a reservation request so that I can visit the restaurant.
 14. As an admin user I can prevent guests from submitting reservation requests for full slots so that I can efficiently manage customer expectations and prevent a backlog of bookings.